Devices has both it’s own special page in our app, but also can be used as generic search/filter/split/group by fields.

 Similarly, you could

-These search filters follow you though to General Report if you click the “Graph calls over time” link in the upper right.
+These search filters follow you though to General Report if you click the “Graph calls over time” link in the upper right (Circled in green as well).

 Using in General Report